-- ✓ Exceeding access target - ✓ NHS England recognition of positive practice - ✓ NHS Parliamentary Award for Lancashire and South Cumbria Reproductive Trauma Service - ✓ Association for Infant Mental Health Award for Parent Infant Relationship Service - ✓ Consistently positive outcomes and excellent patient feedback in all services
+- ✓ Exceeding access target - ✓ NHS England recognition of positive practice - ✓ NHS Parliamentary Award for Lancashire and South Cumbria Reproductive Trauma Service - ✓ Association for Infant Mental Health Award for Parent Infant Relationship Service - Consistently positive outcomes and excellent patient feedback in all services

-Orange Button Campaign

-The Orange Button Community Scheme was created as part of the Lancashire and South Cumbria Health and Care Partnership's goal to reduce suicide in the area.

-People who are having thoughts of suicide, or who are worried about a friend or family member, can now talk to someone wearing a distinctive orange badge, and ask them information and support.
+> Orange Button Campaign The Orange Button Community Scheme was created as part of the Lancashire and South Cumbria Health and Care Partnership's goal to reduce suicide in the area.
+People who are having throughts of suicide, or who are worried about a friend or family member, can now talk to someone wearing a distinctive orange budge, and ask them for information and support.
+The Orange Button Wearen received intensive suicide prevention training, and while they are unable to give counselling, they can signost people to the relevant services.
+There is also an orange button sticker that can be provided to businesses and organizations such as cafes, shops, and pubt to display in a promisent window to notify widner that trained workers are there to help them.